peterkaminski/dawnofeverything-book-circle/Reflections/underlined passages - WLA.md

 # Underlined sections and passages - WLA
-(Bill Anderson's selected excerpts)
+(Bill Anderson's selected underlinings)

 ### Chapter 1 Farewell to Humanity's Childhood
-  Or why this is not a book about the origins of inequality
+  *Or why this is not a book about the origins of inequality*

+Page 9:

+> Framing human history in this way -- which necessarily means assuming humanity once existed in an idyllic state, and that a specific point can be identified at which everything started to go wrong -- made it almost impossible to ask any of the questions we felt were genuinely interesting.

 Page 21: